-- Be CLEAR and DIRECT - Use third person, active voice (except Commander's intent), present tense - Be directive, you are not writing a persuasive paper (except paragraph 1) - Tasks/mission should be written in the imperative mood (in the form of a command) - Everything else in the declarative mood (an unqualified statement of fact) - Proper grammar, spelling, etc.

-Writing tasks and purposes

-- Use UJTL, UNTL or other appropriate task list - Tasks should come from the synch matrix - Tasks can be carried over from one phase to the next - Tasks are present tense, active voice, and directive (they are not arguments) - Focus on the VERB for the task; does it mean what you want it to? - Purposes explain why a unit is executing a task; what are they trying to accomplish? - Purposes nest with your objectives and effects (objectives -> effects -> tasks) - Purposes follow from Commander's intent and the purpose portion of the mission statement - Purposes are usually more important than the task - Conditions determine when a subordinate executes a task: - At time (NLT, NET, etc.)... - At condition ... - o On Order... - Be Prepared To... - No Condition - · Reconcile plan or order. - Cross-walk and update supporting operational directives (OPGENs, OPTASKs, and supplements).
+- Develop base paragraphs (SMEAC) - Order/plan characteristics - Clarity: Use accurate doctrinal terms and acronyms; use UJTL, UNTL, and DOD dictionary; list term with acronym in () when first used - Brevity: Concise words, sentences, paragraphs, do not sacrifice completeness - Authoritative: Affirmative expression, written in present tense, no passive voice - Simplicity: Eliminate possible misunderstanding - Flexibility: Leaves room for adjustment if unexpected conditions arise - Timeliness: Allow adequate planning and preparation time for subordinates - Completeness: All information required for execution - Established organization: Clearly defined command and support relationships - Writing tips - Be CLEAR and DIRECT - Use third person, active voice (except Commander's intent), present tense - Be directive - Proper grammar, spelling, etc. - Writing tasks and purposes - Use UJTL, UNTL or other appropriate task list - Tasks should come from the synch matrix - Tasks can be carried over from one phase to the next - Tasks are present tense, active voice, and directive - Focus on the VERB for the task; does it mean what you want it to? - Purposes explain why a unit is executing a task; what are they trying to accomplish? - Purposes nest with your objectives and effects (objectives -> effects -> tasks) - Purposes follow from Commander's intent and the purpose portion of the mission statement - Purposes are usually more important than the task - Conditions determine when a subordinate executes a task: - At time (NLT, NET, etc.)... - o At condition ... - o On Order... - o Be Prepared To... - No Condition